hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 The primary requirement is an auto scaling group (or equivalent) with a single instance running Terraform Enterprise.
 This ASG should be behind a load balancer and can be exposed to the public Internet or not depending on your requirements.
 As mentioned earlier, the installation of the Terraform Enterprise application should be automated completely so that the auto scaling group can be scaled to zero and back to one without human intervention.

+-> **Note**: Active/Active installations on VMWare infrastructure also require you to configure a Load Balancer to route traffic across the Terraform Enterprise servers.
+This documentation does not cover that setup.
+While auto-scaling groups are not available via native VCenter options, you must still configure a fully automated deployment.
+You must also reduce the available servers to one server for upgrades, maintenance, and support.

 The application itself must be using [External Services](https://www.terraform.io/docs/enterprise/before-installing/index.html#operational-mode-decision) mode to connect to an external PostgreSQL database and object storage.

 All admin and application configuration must be automated via your settings files and current with running configuration, i.e. it cannot have been altered via the Replicated Admin Console and not synced to the file.
 Specifically, you should be using the following configuration files: